GingerCam/Radio-VNC/README.md

 This will uninstall Radio-VNC and all of its dependencies

-# New radiovnc cli
+# radiovnc cli

-There will be a new cli for radiovnc to configure Wi-Fi and bluetooth and other things that i haven't had the idea for yet
+There will be a new CLI for radiovnc to configure Wi-Fi and Bluetooth and other things that i haven't had the idea for yet

 The cli will look like the example:

 "sudo radiovnc-wifi"

+"sudo radiovnc-samba"

-radiovnc- then the thing to confiure
+radiovnc- then the thing to configure

+# GitHub branches

+The "main" branch is for stable and standard use.

+The "dev" branch is for testing and is mostly unstable and dysfunctional, so if you aren't a tester or tech "nerd" then i would keep away.